 If the patient would stop smoking for the recommended period following their hair transplantation and would just start smoking again afterwards, the risk of losing the remaining natural hair would still be higher than it is for non-smokers.

-One Final But Most Important Argument About Smoking After Hair Transplant
+One Final But Most Important Argument About Smoking or Vaping After Hair Transplant

 And the good news is that people who quit smoking, regardless of their age, immediately become healthier and live longer.
 So, as you are changing your looks, why not change a habit too?
 Why not quit smoking completely?
 Replace some good habits like healthy foods after a hair transplant instead!
 After all, now you have an extra and most important reason: Your Hair!